cbluesprl/moodle-quiz_export/README.md

 	* this files are created with [tempnam()](http://www.php.net/manual/en/function.tempnam.php) function
 	* and modified with [rename()](http://mx2.php.net/manual/en/function.rename.php) and [chmod()](http://mx2.php.net/manual/en/function.chmod.php)
 * zip archives are generated with the [ZipArchive](http://mx2.php.net/manual/en/class.ziparchive.php) class

+# Practical information:
+* Open a quiz page.
+Then click on the cog and choose "Quiz exporting" (or "Export de quiz" in french)
+* On this page, you can choose the export options, then select one (or more) attempts to export (it will be downloaded as zip if more than one attempt has been selected)